 When the Momentum Indicator changes from negative to positive, an upward signal is generated; otherwise, when the Momentum changes from positive to negative, a downward signal will be generated.

 The most commonly used periods are 10 or 14.
-Depends on the instrument being traded.
+It depends on the instrument being traded.
 The use of shorter periods, such as 5, may involve the high risk of obtaining false signals, with more obvious oscillations.

 On the contrary, a higher number of periods traces a calmer Momentum line, which appears chamfered.